-Sitting, spanking, sweating, violently squeezing into too-tight spandex Lululemons — your butt goes through a lot year-round, even if your skin isn't prone to breakouts.
-If it is (or even if it's not but you've somehow made contact with the subway seat when wearing a dress on a sticky Summer day — shudder) it's likely you've experienced the mysterious citadel of delight that is butt acne.
+Sitting, spanking, sweating, violently squeezing into too-tight spandex Lululemons — your butt goes through a lot, even if your skin isn't prone to breakouts.
+If acne is a concern for you (or even if it's not but you've somehow made contact with the subway seat while wearing a dress on a sticky summer day), you might have experienced the mysterious citadel of delight that is butt acne.

-This is not uncommon.
-"Generally speaking, acne on the buttocks may be caused by other bacteria, either in addition to, or in place of, p. acnes, as well as a type of yeast, or even a small mite in the skin," said dermatologist Rachel Nazarian, MD.
-"Increased butt-ne in Summer can be a result of excessive sweating and friction in the area.
+Butt-ne is not uncommon, and it has a wide range of potential causes.
+"Generally speaking, acne on the buttocks may be caused by other bacteria either in addition to, or in place of, p. acnes, as well as a type of yeast, or even a small mite in the skin," dermatologist Rachel Nazarian, MD, says.
+"Increased butt-ne in summer can be a result of excessive sweating and friction in the area.
 When the bumps are caused by something other than p. acnes, the condition is called folliculitis, or an inflammation of the hair follicle."

-In case you were wondering, this is all in addition to the regular culprits of acne, like hormones, oil production, and dead skin cells getting caught in the pores.
-"Compressive undergarments, lack of showering, and other poor hygiene habits could also be the cause," she said.
+In case you were wondering, this is in addition to the regular culprits of acne, such as hormones, oil production, and dead skin cells caught in the pores.
+"Compressive undergarments, lack of showering, and other poor hygiene habits could also be the cause," she says.